wn9237/rest_spec/markdowns/newresources/alternativesecurityid.md

 # alternativeSecurityId resource type

 Contains an alternative security ID associated with a device.
-The **alternativeSecurityIds** property of the [Device] entity is a collection of **AlternativeSecurityId**.
+The **alternativeSecurityIds** property of the [Device](device.md) entity is a collection of **alternativeSecurityId**.

 ### JSON representation

-Here is a JSON representation of the resource.
+Here is a JSON representation of the resource

 <!-- {
   "blockType": "resource",